jirkapok/GasPlanner/doc/roadmap.md

 * Algorithm
   * Improve ascent to next stop by estimated offgasing during the ascent to reduce the stop length
   * Improve performance when estimating stop length
+* Gas consumption:
-* Gas consumption: Restore 1/2 and 1/3 reserve strategies
+  * Restore 1/2 and 1/3 reserve strategies
+  * Add setting for minimum reserve for both main tank and deco tanks
 * TRIMIX support
   * Add air breaks